Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 The Old Quarter is worth going to and seeing by walking around the area and the streets by golf cart and rickshaw.

 Tip 24 – Go see a Vietnamese water puppet show

 The water puppet show is part of Vietnam’s history and culture.
-As this is so much a part of the Vietnamese culture and history, do not miss going to see one of the many water puppet shows.
+As this is a part of Vietnamese culture and history, do not miss seeing one of the many water puppet shows.

-To find out more about the Vietnamese water puppet show, you can read our blog on Is the Vietnamese Water Puppet Show Worth Seeing?
+To learn more about the Vietnamese water puppet show, you can read our blog on Is the Vietnamese Water Puppet Show Worth Seeing?
 You can read more about the Vietnamese water puppet show by clicking here.

-The eating of ice cream is a very important part of the Vietnamese food scene.
-In Hanoi on most days during the summer you will see people lined up at some of the local ice cream shops to eat some ice cream.
+The eating of ice cream is an essential part of the Vietnamese food scene.
+In Hanoi, on most days during the summer, you will see people lined up at local ice cream shops to eat some ice cream.

 Tip 26 – Vietnam is a haven for foodies

 Vietnam, especially Hanoi is a haven for foodies.
 There are so many great restaurants in Hanoi to try.
 It is so popular that almost all tour guides will offer street food tours.

 Also, here are some great places to go to eat: